rocketeers/docs/II-Concepts/Plugins.md

 ));
 ```

-If you're on Laravel, you simply need to add the plugin's `ServiceProvider` to your application which will do this for you.
-You can then publish the package's configuration in `app/config/packages` by doing `artisan config:publish rocketeer/my-plugin`.

 ## Creating a plugin

 There's two methods a plugin will most likely have on its class : `register(Container $app)` and `onQueue(TasksQueue $queue)`.